PseudoDevs/IamGhost/abcmd2.md

-Last updated: 2024-04-05 11:33:47
+Last updated: 2024-04-05 11:34:20
-Random Quote: The day is won, and yet you do not smile, boy.
-The living should smile, for the dead cannot.  -  Dagmer Cleftjaw
+Random Quote: And at some point you make a choice about who you are and what you want. - Rue Bennett